Kyle9021/pcc_api_scripts/README.md

 * If you do decide to keep the keys/username/password in this script, then it's critical you:

-   * Add it to your `.gitignore` file and `chmod 700 container_start_report.bash` between steps 2 and 3 below so that others can't read, write, or excute it.
+   * Add it to your `.gitignore` (if using git) file and `chmod 700 container_start_report.bash` between steps 2 and 3 below so that others can't read, write, or excute it.

 # Instructions